JoergFiedler/freebsd-jailed-mariadb/README.md

 ##### host_mariadb_zfs_dataset

 The ZFS dataset to use for MariaDB.
 If it does not exist it will be created.
 Make sure the pool already exists.
-Default: `'tank/mariadb'`.
+Default: `'{{ host_srv_dataset }}/mariadb'`.

 ##### host_mariadb_zfs_dir

 The directory on the host file system where the ZFS dataset is going to be mounted.
-Default: `'/srv/mariadb'`.
+Default: `'{{ host_srv_dir }}/mariadb'`.

 Dependencies
 ------------